ZirconiumZr/UOB_SIT/README.md

 Average time cost(run on colab with cpu): 1.29 seconds

-Detailed test results see the "orig_transformer_results.word"document
+Detailed test results see the "orig_transformer_results.csv"document